mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 As for coverage in general, we observe that the total coverage (predictions made/total number of loads committed) varies only slightly between the SmallBoom and MediumBoom configurations, with the latter having a slightly lower coverage overall.
 For the effective coverage (predictions used/total number of loads committed), there is a more severe reduction.
 Most likely, this is due to there simply being more conflicts where a prediction is made, but cannot be issued because some other operation is given priority.
+The same number of actions must be performed by the LSU in around half the time, leading to a higher utilisation factor with fewer opportunities to insert predictions.
 Both the SmallBoom and MediumBoom configurations have only a single port to the L1d, which supports the hypothesis of contention.

 == Evaluating Hardware Cost